-Sociology develops many different skills that can be transferred across a wide range of different IB diploma courses and vocational A Levels such as analytical skills, communication skills and problem solving skills.
+Sociology develops many different skills that can be transferred across a wide range of different IB diploma and vocational courses, such as analytical skills, communication skills and problem solving skills.
 Sociology gives students the opportunity to distinguish between primary and secondary sources of data and to describe the use, value and limitations of the latter.